GitAlias/gitalias/README.md

 ## What is Git Alias?

-Git Alias is a collection of git version control shortcuts and functions to make using git faster, easier, and better.
+Git Alias is a collection of git version control shortcuts, functions, and commands:

   * Shortcuts such as `s` for `status`.
-  * Improvements such as `optimize` to prune and repack using recommended settings.
+  * Improvements such as `optimize` to do a prune and repack with recommended settings.
+  * Topic branch flows such as `topic-start` to create a new topic branch using master.
   * Visualizations such as `graphviz` to show logs and charts using third-party tools.
-  * Topic branch flows such as `topic-start` to create a new topic branch using master.

 ## Install